 The boys across the street from us love this book and wanted to recommend it. [narrative nonfiction picture books, ages 3 and up]

 Oh My Oh My Oh Dinosaurs! by Sandra Boynton

-Who doesn’t love Sandra Boynton books?
-We read this book so much it was one of the first books my son memorized and pretended to “read.” [ages 2-6]
+Who doesn’t love Sandra Boynton’s books?
+We read this book so much it was one of the first books my son memorized and pretended to “read.” [ages 2 and up]

 I’m Bad by Kate and Jim McMullan

-A cute story book about a T-Rex who is hungry and BAAAD! [ages 3-7]
+A cute storybook about a T-Rex who is hungry and BAAAD! [ages 3 and up]

 How Do Dinosaurs…series by Jane Yolen

-My son loves them all, especially reading the dinosaur names on the front and back inside covers. [ages 2-7].
+My son loves them all, especially reading the dinosaur names on the front and back inside covers. [picture book, ages 3 and up]